Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/ocplugin.md

     php-bcmath
     openssl

-## Installing the Plugin
+## Installing the plugin from Source

-You have the choice of either:

-- Installing it via the Owncloud marketplace
-- Installing from source, using our release page.

-### Installation through Marketplace

-Install the [plugin](https://marketplace.owncloud.com/apps/rds) from the marketplace.
-This version will probably not be as up-to-date as the releases provided by our release page.

-### Installation from Source
 1. Download the latest [tag](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/tags) from our [release page](https://zivgitlab.uni-muenster.de/sciebo-rds/sciebo-rds/-/releases/).
 You will need the `oc-rds-plugin.tar.gz` file.
 Please remember which version you download, this will become important later on.